sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 #

 ## Scenario
 Bellabeat is a successful high-tech manufacturer of health-related devices for women.
-Cofounders Urška Sršen and Sando Mur believe that thorough and detailed analysis of smart device fitness data can help unlock new growth opportunities for the company.
+Cofounders Urška Sršen and Sando Mur believe that a thorough and detailed analysis of smart device fitness data can help unlock new growth opportunities for the company.
 Bellabeat currently offers five products:
-- Bellabeat app: Tracks health data (ex. sleep, stress, menstrual cycles)
+- Bellabeat App: Tracks health data (e.g. sleep, stress, menstrual cycles)
 - Leaf: Wellness tracker that can be worn as a bracelet, necklace, or clip
 - Time: Wellness watch that connects to the Bellabeat app
 - Spring: Water bottle that tracks daily water intake with smart technology
-- Bellabeat membership: 24/7 access to personalized guidance on wellness
+- Bellabeat Membership: 24/7 access to personalized guidance on wellness

-Although Bellabeat is a small company, it has the potential to become a larger competitor in the fitness device market.
+Although Bellabeat is a small company, it has the potential to become a major competitor in the fitness device market.
 As a junior data analyst on the marketing analyst team, I have been tasked with analyzing smart device data to gain insight into how consumers utilize such products.
 These answers will help guide Bellabeat's marketing strategy and support the development of new products.

 #